sakshiS6/live-poll-creator/README.md

-📌 How to Use-
+📌 How to Use

-1️⃣ Open the website and create a new poll
+1️⃣ Open the website and create a new room.

-2️⃣ Share the poll link with participants
+2️⃣ Enter the room and share the poll link with participants.

-3️⃣ See live voting updates
+3️⃣ Set your question and wait for participants to respond.

-4️⃣ Close the poll and view final results
+4️⃣ View responses in a live Word Cloud format.

 🔥 Future Enhancements-
   ◾ User authentication for poll management

   ◾ Custom themes for polls

   ◾ Poll analytics and export options

 🤝 Contributor-
    Sakshi Mishra ( https://github.com/sakshiS6 )

-### 1️⃣ Clone the repository
+### Clone the repository
 ```bash
 git clone https://github.com/sakshiS6/CloudStream.git
 cd CloudStream